-Figure 5 Influence of the HPH conditions on the enzymatic hydrolysis of Scenedesmus sp. biomass.
+Fig. 5.
+Influence of the high-pressure homogenization (HPH) conditions on the enzymatic hydrolysis of Scenedesmus sp. biomass.
 A) Homogenization pressure (0-800 bar).
 B) Number of passes through the homogenizer (1-5 passes) at a treatment pressure of 600 bar.
+The enzymatic hydrolysis was performed twice and, at each time, the samples were analysed in triplicate; therefore, data points are averages and vertical bars are standard deviations (SD).

-Figure 5A shows the degree of hydrolysis achieved for each treatment pressure.
-One can observe that the degree of hydrolysis increases in line with the pressure at which the pre-treatment is carried out, both in the initial stage when the reaction has not yet begun and after the enzymatic treatment.
+Fig. 5A shows the degree of hydrolysis achieved for each treatment pressure.
+One can observe that the degree of hydrolysis increases in line with the pressure at which the pretreatment is carried out, both at the initial stage when the reaction has not yet begun and after the enzymatic treatment.
 The results show that it is not necessary to apply the maximum treatment intensity to achieve a high degree of hydrolysis.
-In this case, the highest degree of hydrolysis, 65.7%, was achieved when treating the biomass at 600 bar whereas applying 800 bar led to a degree of hydrolysis of only 61.7 %.
-In all instances, applying any of the homogenization pressures tested in this work resulted in higher degrees of hydrolysis compared to the untreated biomass (in which a degree of hydrolysis of only 13 % was reached after 180 minutes) - thus justifying the use of this mechanical cell disruption method for obtaining biofertilizer products.
-Once the optimal treatment pressure for obtaining the biofertilizers was selected, the next step was to optimize the number of passes that the biomass made through the homogenizer at 600 bar (Figure 5B).
-The results are shown in Figure 5B; they reveal that the lowest degree of hydrolysis was reached when the biomass passed through the homogenizer 5 times, maybe because the biomass was degraded at this higher treatment intensity which leads to destabilization of the weak protein bonds and therefore to changes in certain functional properties of proteins such as water binding capacity, rheological properties, solubility and enzyme activity, affecting negatively the hydrolysis degree (Porto et al., 2018).
-Therefore, the number of passes increased the degree of hydrolysis from 65 % (when the biomass passed through the homogenizer only once) to 72.9 % (when the same batch passed through three times).
+In this case, the highest degree of hydrolysis, 65.7%, was achieved when treating the biomass at 600 bar; whereas applying 800 bar led to a degree of hydrolysis of only 61.7%.
+In all instances, applying any of the homogenization pressures tested in this work resulted in higher degrees of hydrolysis compared to the untreated biomass (in which a degree of hydrolysis of only 13% was reached after 180 min) - thus justifying the use of this mechanical cell disruption method to obtain the amino acid concentrates that can be used as a biofertilizer product.
+Once the optimal treatment pressure was selected, the next step was to optimize the number of passes that the biomass made through the homogenizer at 600 bar (Fig. 5B).
+The results are shown in Fig. 5B; they reveal that the lowest degree of hydrolysis was reached when the biomass passed through the homogenizer 5 times, maybe because the biomass was degraded at this higher treatment intensity, leading to destabilization of the weak protein bonds and thus to changes in certain functional properties of the proteins such as water binding capacity, rheological properties, solubility and enzyme activity, all negatively affecting the degree of hydrolysis [24].
+Therefore, the number of passes increased the degree of hydrolysis from 65% (when the biomass passed through the homogenizer only once) to 72.9% (when the same batch passed through three times).
 In any case, the higher the treatment intensity, the greater the energy consumption of the process, so lower treatment intensities are desirable to reduce the cost associated with biofertilizer production.
-Other authors, such as Romero García et al. (2012) optimised the enzymatic hydrolysis of the microalgae Scenedesmus almeriensis obtaining yields of around 60 % under the optimally established conditions; the results were very similar to those obtained in this work.
+Other authors, such as Romero García et al. [25], optimized the enzymatic hydrolysis of the microalgae Scenedesmus almeriensis obtaining yields of around 60% under the optimally established conditions; the results were very similar to those obtained in this work.